 powered by

-In the run-up to the Japanese IT trade fair Ceatec, which takes place next week in Tokyo, Sharp was awarded the Ceatec Award for the E-Ink-based e-poster.
+In the run-up to the Japanese IT trade fair Ceatec, which started this Tuesday in Tokyo, Sharp was awarded the Ceatec Award for its E Ink-based e-poster.
 The outdoor-display in DIN A0 format can be operated completely independently of any wired infrastructure.

-Four outdoor-capable e-paper displays have been integrated into an IP65-protected housing.
-Equipped with a solar panel and battery, the Sharp E-Poster autonomously supplies the power needed for content updates and illumination in the evening.
-This is an enormous advantage for out-of-home providers and the public sector, as the costs of connection work are often disproportionate to investments and potential DooH revenues.
+The Sharp E-Poster integrates four outdoor-capable e-paper displays into an IP65-protected housing.
+Equipped with a solar panel and a battery that provide the energy for content updates and evening illumination, it operates autonomously.
+This is a major benefit for out-of-home providers and the public sector, as it eliminates the high costs of connection work, which are often disproportionate to the investment and potential DooH revenue.

 The e-poster – which is initially developed for the Japanese market – uses LTE-M technology and thus enables communication with low power consumption.
 The e-paper should also function reliably in the event of a disaster, as the modem uses mobile radio frequencies that are prioritized for operation in emergency situations.